TheKlodster/University-of-Sussex-Notes/Year-3/Comparative-Programming/Topic 3 - Foundations.md

 - **Strong Normalisation (or Termination)**: all reduction sequences terminate.

 The λ-calculus is confluent but not normalising (or strongly normalising).
 Confluence *implies* unicity of normal forms: each λ-term has at most one normal form.

+### Strategies for Reduction
+The leftmost-outermost strategy finds the normal form, if there is one.

+## Continuation Passing Style (CPS)
+Every function takes an extra argument: a continuation. <br>
+A *continuation* is a function which consumes the result of a function, and produces the final answer.
+It represents the remainder of the current computation.

+### Tail Recursion